Reynold Cheruiyot: Career

 June 2025.
 He ran a personal best of 3:47.46 in the Bowerman Mile to finish fifth at the 2025 Prefontaine Classic on 5 July.

 He won the Athletics Kenya world championship trials in July 2025.
 He set a new personal best of 3:29.91 to place second behind Niels Laros in the 1500m at the Diamond League Final in Zurich on 28 August.
 In September 2025, he won the bronze medal over 1500 metres at the 2025 World Championships in Tokyo, Japan.

+In January 2026, he competed in the Kenyan mixed relay team at the 2026 World Athletics Cross Country Championships in Tallahassee, United States, helping the Kenyan team to a fourth-place finish overall.
+In April, he placed second to Emmanuel Wanyonyi over 1500 m at the Kip Keino Classic.
+The following month, he ran a 3000 metres personal best of 7:26.11 in finishing second at the 2026 Shanghai Diamond League.
+In June, he placed second in the 1500 m at the Kenyan Championships behind Timothy Cheruiyot in 3:32.35.
+He competed in the mile at the 2026 Commonwealth Games in Glasgow, Scotland.